David Forde (footballer): International career

 Contrary to certain stories, Forde is not a Welsh former under-21 international.
 Forde stated, "I'm not sure where that came from, but it's wrong," continuing, "That story started a long time ago when I played for Barry Town and seems to have stuck.
 I even read that I have a Welsh grandmother, but that's not right.
 Don't get me wrong because I love it here in Wales, but I am only qualified to play for the Republic of Ireland."

-Forde was called up to the Republic of Ireland squad for the first time on 13 March 2011, after impressing manager Giovanni Trapattoni by playing 20 games without letting in any goals in Millwall's first season back in the Football League Championship.
+Forde was called up to the Republic of Ireland squad for the first time on 13 March 2011, after impressing manager Giovanni Trapattoni by keeping 20 clean sheets (out of 46) in Millwall's first season back in the Football League Championship.
 Ireland played Macedonia and Uruguay although he remained on the bench for both games.

 On 24 May 2011, Forde made his Republic of Ireland debut against Northern Ireland, coming on as a substitute for the last 20 minutes of the game which Ireland won 5–0.

 He played his debut for Ireland on 7 June 2011 in a friendly international against Italy, conceding no goals.
 He played in another friendly international against Greece on 14 November 2012 and conceded the only goal of the match.

 He was selected by Ireland for the UEFA Euro 2012 tournament, alongside Keiren Westwood and Shay Given, however it was the latter who played all the matches.
 With Given's retirement after the tournament, Westwood briefly took over.
 But when Westwood stopped being played by his club, Giovanni Trapattoni decided to give Forde a chance in a friendly against Poland.
 On 6 February 2013, based on Forde's performance in this match which was won 2–0 by Ireland, Trapattoni announced Forde would be Ireland's first-choice goalkeeper.

 On 22 March 2013, aged 33, Forde became the oldest player to make his competitive debut for Ireland against Sweden in a World Cup qualifier.
 Ireland kept a clean sheet with Forde's impressive performance helping Ireland to an away point.
 Forde started Ireland's next match against Austria the following week and despite conceding two goals he put in a solid performance.
 On 7 June 2013, Forde made his ninth appearance for Ireland in a 3–0 over the Faroe Islands at the Aviva Stadium.
 In a surprising turn of events, Forde made his return to the Irish squad, against Sweden, in a 2014 World Cup qualifier, on 6 September 2013, at the Aviva Stadium in a 1–2 defeat, having been an injury doubt.